raj713335/INTELEGIX/README.md

 - It has one vision based functionalities right now:

     1. Uses a custom trained model based on yolov4 Darknet architecture to detect a person.
+    2. If the person in unauthorised area or outside dorms after designated timings then it signals violation.
+    3. Sends the violating image sample in the Telegram Group Via Rest API with the use of Tokens and Bot.

 ## AI Corridor MONITORING SYSTEM